 Once the original model is made and setup it is fairly easy for an experienced analyst to run a series of design iterations looking for practical solutions.
 New ideas are created and analyzed and some work.
 Decisions are made on hard pass / fail criteria.
 This is the power of FEA and CFD.
 Here in a short period of time the analyst went from adding material where it made the situation worse (Outside Reinforcing) to putting it where it was useful (Heavier Wall and Heavier Wall – 2).
 The idea of relocating the flow passage originally looked good, but as often happens in FEA/CFD design turned out to be a bad idea, but was discovered early in the design cycle.
 The designer now knows not to relocate the flow passage, but is it possible to relocate the material on the outside without touching the flow?
 The designer could easily continue refining the design based on real data.

 To repeat a key concept, FEA and CFD are not just pressure vessel design tools.
 They are general physics simulation methods used in many industries.
-In the FEA Samples and FEA Notes sections you can see how ASME code rules are applied to FEA methods to ensure the safety of pressurized equipment.
-Another introductory sample: A Step by Step Introduction to FEA is suggested next.
+We suggest reading A Step by Step Introduction to FEA is suggested next.

 Like any specialized field, FEA for pressure vessels is full of TLAs and other weird words: